-Having applied for your visa, find out about what you need to know while waiting for a decision, about enrolling your biometrics and after you have been granted your visa.
+Having applied for your visa, find out about what you need to know while waiting for a decision and after you have been granted your Student permission.

 Your status while awaiting a decision

-As long as you applied before it expired, the conditions of your last visa (for example, student permission to work) will continue to apply while your application is being processed.
+As long as you applied before it expired, the conditions of your last visa (for example, your work permission) will continue while your application is being processed.
 You can legally stay in the UK while you wait for the Home Office decision, even if this comes after the expiry date of your previous visa.

 If you are called for an interview

 The Home Office can call some students in for a credibility interview although this happens only very rarely for in-UK Oxford applicants.
 This is part of a programme to check that students are genuine and meet their English language requirements and does not necessarily mean that there is any problem with the application.
-The Home Office will send you instructions about the interview.
+The Home Office will send you instructions about the interview which would usually be on-line but may be in-person.
 You should reply promptly and attend the interview or tell the Home Office if there is a strong reason why you are unable to.
 Please contact the Student Immigration team if you have concerns.

 How long will it take?